AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/README.md

 The Adobe Experience Platform - Offer Decisioning Application Service provides the capability to create personalized, optimized, and orchestrated experiences in applications running on top of Adobe Experience Platform.

 Using Decisioning Service, you can determine the best option from a set of available choices.
 These options, also called alternatives, could be offers, product recommendations, content components for a web experience, conversation scripts, and actions to take. **Currently** the use case and domain of **offer decisioning** is supported and is referred to as the **Offers Decisioning Engine** (**ODE**), where decision options are modeled specifically as offers (with support for more use cases to come).

-In this module we will refer to the **Offers Decisioning Engine** (or simply **Offers**) as the first implementation of the **Decisioning Serice** within Adobe Experience Platform.
+In this module we will refer to the **Offers Decisioning Engine** (or simply **Offers**) as the first implementation of the **Decisioning Service** within Adobe Experience Platform.

 ## Key Takeaways